vercel/async-sema/readme.md

 # async-sema

-This is a semaphore implementation for use with async-await.
+This is a semaphore implementation for use with `async` and `await`.
 The implementation follows the traditional definition of a semaphore rather than the definition of an asynchronous semaphore.
 Where as the latter one generally allows every defined task to proceed immediately and synchronizes at the end, async-sema